anbox-cloud/discourse-docs/exp/containers.md

 ## Development mode

-AMS allows to start a container in a development mode.
-This will turn off certain features, which are active in a container otherwise.
-The mode is mainly useful for development of addons inside an Anbox container.
+AMS allows to start a container in development mode.
+This mode turns off some features that are usually active in a container.
+It is mainly useful when developing addons inside a container.

-When development mode is turned on, the container will not send status updates to AMS when the Anbox runtime is terminated.
-This allows you to restart the Anbox runtime inside the container providing an easy way to test [addons](https://discourse.ubuntu.com/t/addons/25293) or other extensions.
+When development mode is enabled, the container does not send status updates to AMS when the Anbox runtime is terminated.
+This allows you to restart the Anbox runtime inside the container, providing an easy way to test [addons](https://discourse.ubuntu.com/t/addons/25293) or other extensions.

-Inside an Anbox container development mode can be detected by looking at the `devmode` field in the `/var/lib/anbox/session.yaml` configuration file.
-If it is set to `true` then development mode is active, otherwise it is not.
+To check whether development mode is enabled, run `amc show <container_ID>` or look at the `/var/lib/anbox/session.yaml` file in the container.
+If the `devmode` field in the configuration file is set to `true`, development mode is active.

 ## Managing containers